 Apparently I didn’t make much of an effort to hide my bike… The awesome thing about having my bike was that I covered the ~3.4km back to my vehicle in only a matter of minutes.
 I don’t think I had to pedal once from when I got on it to when I arrived back at my 4Runner.
 Yee-haw!

 Back at my trusty 4Runner after a good day of exploration.
 I’m not sure many people find obscure destinations like “Alexander Creek Mountain” as much fun as I do, but that’s okay because I’m a bit weird anyways. 😉 I doubt the summit sees much traffic, but I think this little mountain deserves some degree of homage.
 I’m now anxious to get out and attempt a scramble up its northeast face.
-I think I will also come back and try for that unnamed intervening outlier.
 Finally, as I mentioned before, no one that I’ve talked with knows of a local name for this mountain so I’m just using what I’ve coined for it – but that doesn’t mean one doesn’t exist.
 This is the CNP after all and everything has been explored many times over!